awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_Spring_RDS_ Rest/Readme.md

 Using the IntelliJ IDE, you can run your Spring REST API.
 The first time you run it, choose the run icon in the main class.
 The Spring API supports the following URLs.

-- /api/items/active - Returns all active data items from the **Work** table.
-- /api/items/archive - Returns all archive data items from the **Work** table.
+- /api/items/{state} - A GET request that returns all active or archive data items from the **Work** table.
-- /api/mod - Converts the specified data item to an archived item.
+- /api/mod/{id} - A PUT request that converts the specified data item to an archived item.
-- /api/add - Adds a new item to the database.
+- /api/add - A POST request that adds a new item to the database.
-- /api/report - Creates a report of active items and emails the report.
+- /api/report/{email} - A PUT request that creates a report of active items and emails the report.

 **Note**: The React SPA created in the next section consumes all of these URLs.